 Defensive driving means safe driving.
-It is the art of driving your vehicle in such a manner that you avoid preventable accidents and avoid contributing to others being involved in accidents.
+It’s the art of driving your vehicle in such a manner that you avoid preventable accidents and avoid contributing to others being involved in accidents

 A preventable accident is an accident, which you, the professional driver, can prevent from happening by doing everything that you reasonably can.
 This means always being alert to what other road users are doing and taking the appropriate action, when necessary, to prevent an accident from occurring.
 This applies to the driving of any type of vehicle on the public highway but is particularly important to the driving of larger vehicles where the driver is often protected from the consequences of his/her own mistakes.
 With lighter vehicles – especially motor cycles – the driver (or rider) is much more vulnerable and therefore will instinctively tend to drive defensively for his/her own self-protection.

 The most important aspects of defensive driving are as follows:

 This must be maintained constantly in order to observe any driving errors or illegal behaviour on the part of other drivers, so that you are able to react in good time to any incident that may occur.
 The most important element of concentration is ‘Seeing’.
 As with any ball game, you must keep your eye on the ball, you must constantly search the traffic scene around you, and most importantly, what is happening as far ahead of your vehicle as you are able to see.
 It is only in this way that you allow yourself as much time as possible to assess potential hazards and react accordingly.